kemmio/kemmio.github.com/_posts/2016-04-05-Nuit-De-Hack-CTF-Quals-2016-Matryoshka-stage-4.markdown

 - Press *'U'* to undefine the IDA heuristic analysis
 - Press *'C'* to define it as a code part

-Since IDA is flow-driven dissassembler it will to lots of work for you just from defining the right entry point.
+Since IDA is flow-driven dissassembler it will do lots of work for you just from defining the right entry point.
 {% highlight ruby %}
 seg000:0000                 jmp     short loc_29
 {% endhighlight %}